 Type locality: Hammam R'Irha, Algeria.

 (Taxonomic notes. (i) Eitschberger et al. (1989) raised Sphinx pinastri maurorum to specific rank but gave no reasons for doing so.
 However, there are pronounced and consistent differences between the male genitalia of both species, as well as between the eggs, larvae and pupae.
 Although Sphinx maurorum and Sphinx pinastri Linnaeus, 1758 interbreed quite freely in central and eastern France, and have formed natural intermediate populations, this hybrid zone is narrow and stable.
 It is probable that Sphinx maurorum evolved for some time in isolation in North Africa and the Iberian Peninsula and that only since the end of the last ice age has it come into contact again with Sphinx pinastri, which appears to have retreated to south-east Europe during that ice age.
 Kernbach (1958) reached similar conclusions.
+These post-glacial zones of secondary contact and hybridization between once isolated sister species are known as suture zones, and have been reported for a variety of taxa in many biomes (Barrowclough et al., 2019; Ipekdal et al., 2020; Moritz et al., 2009; Portnoy & Gold, 2012).

 (ii) 'Subsp.' massiliensis is synonymized with Sphinx maurorum for the same reasons as given for the subspecies of Sphinx pinastri described by Jordan, namely, that it is a hybrid race between Sphinx maurorum and Sphinx pinastri, but one which is closer to the former.)